lionize/praelatus-frontend-historical/REDUX_EXPLANATION.md

 }
 ```

 We lumped `FETCH_PROJECTS_SUCCESS` in with `FETCH_PROJECTS_REQUEST` to return null.
-This is because if we are requesting new projects OR have successfully retrieved the projects, we have no error.
+This is because if we are requesting new projects or have successfully retrieved the projects, we have no error.

 ```javascript
 const loading = (state = false, action) => {